 We are working through a strategy to carefully monitor and calculate our emissions to confirm that we are Carbon Neutral or Negative.

 We currently offset our carbon emissions with UK based tree planting projects that are paired with Verified Carbon Standard (VCS) offsets.
-Through our partnership with the Forest of Avon Trust, Avon Needs Trees and The Woodland Trust, we help to replant the UK’s native woodland and provide education around the importance of trees.
+Through our ongoing partnership with Avon Needs Trees and past partnerships with Forest of Avon Trust and The Woodland Trust, we help to replant the UK’s native woodland and provide education around the importance of trees.

-Protect our forests and the biodiversity they support
+Protect our forest & the Biodiversity they support

 Our cabinets are built primarily from wood.